randyrossi/bmc64/README.md

 # Joyport Configuration

-Joyports (2 for C64/C128, 1 for VIC20) can be configured to use the following devices:
+'Regular' Joyports (2 for C64/C128, 1 for VIC20) can be configured to use the devices below.
+The VICE emulators also support userport adapters that can add another 2 joyports (for games that support them).
+Extra userport joysticks must be activated in the Joyports->Userport Joysticks sub-menu.

 Device | Description
 -------|------------
 None | No device active for the port
 USB Gamepad 1 | First USB gamepad detected
 USB Gamepad 2 | Second USB gamepad detected
+USB Gamepad 3 | Third USB gamepad detected
+USB Gamepad 4 | Fourth USB gamepad detected
 GPIO Bank 1 | GPIO Pins as described below (GPIO Config dependent) GPIO Bank 2 | GPIO Pins as described below (GPIO Config dependent) 1351 Mouse | First USB mouse detected